 Skiing is a complicated sport, which often turns into a lifestyle all its own.
+Just getting to know goggles like the Smith IO 7 can be a learning experience.
 Getting started skiing can be overwhelming and intimidating, and I should know – as an instructor I spend over 100 days each season teaching new skiers.

 Once you fall in love with skiing, the first order of business on your mind is likely buying your own pair of skis.
 To choose the best skis you’ll have to ask yourself, “What size skis do I need”?
 I’m going to answer this question for you in a simple and comprehensive way.
 To boil it down, what really matters is your height, weight, skiing style, and preferred terrain.